ivancanosa/fuzzyLogic/README.md

 ## TODO
 - Change the code so it is possible to compute in parallel multiple fuzzy inferences with the same rules set.
 - Serialization to/from std::string.
+- The logical expressions are represented as a tree where the memory allocation is in random places in the heap.
+An optimization would be to compact all of that on a single vector, so all logical expressions and logic rules are on the same cache line, making the inference faster without cache misses.